-(a) Review of OMB-designated repositories of governmentwide data.
-(1) Prior to making a Federal award, the Federal awarding agency is required by the Payment Integrity Information Act of 2019, 31 U.S.C.
-3301 note, and 41 U.S.C.
-2313 to review information available through any OMB-designated repositories of governmentwide eligibility qualification or financial integrity information as appropriate.
-See also suspension and debarment requirements at 2 CFR part 180 as well as individual Federal agency suspension and debarment regulations in title 2 of the Code of Federal Regulations.
+(a) Review of OMB-designated repositories of government-wide data.
+(1) Prior to making a Federal award, the Federal agency is required to review eligibility information for applicants and financial integrity information for applicants available in OMB-designated databases per the Payment Integrity Information Act of 2019 (Public Law 116-117), the “Do Not Pay Initiative” (31 U.S.C.
+3354), and 41 U.S.C.
+2313.

-(2) In accordance 41 U.S.C.
-2313, the Federal awarding agency is required to review the non-public segment of the OMB-designated integrity and performance system accessible through SAM (currently the Federal Awardee Performance and Integrity Information System (FAPIIS)) prior to making a Federal award where the Federal share is expected to exceed the simplified acquisition threshold, defined in 41 U.S.C.
+(2) The Federal agency is required to review the responsibility and qualification records available in the non-public segment of the System for Award Management (SAM.gov) prior to making a Federal award where the Federal share is expected to exceed the simplified acquisition threshold, defined at 41 U.S.C.
 134, over the period of performance.
-As required by Public Law 112–239, National Defense Authorization Act for Fiscal Year 2013, prior to making a Federal award, the Federal awarding agency must consider all of the information available through FAPIIS with regard to the applicant and any immediate highest level owner, predecessor (i.e.; a non-Federal entity that is replaced by a successor), or subsidiary, identified for that applicant in FAPIIS, if applicable.
-At a minimum, the information in the system for a prior Federal award recipient must demonstrate a satisfactory record of executing programs or activities under Federal grants, cooperative agreements, or procurement awards; and integrity and business ethics.
-The Federal awarding agency may make a Federal award to a recipient who does not fully meet these standards, if it is determined that the information is not relevant to the current Federal award under consideration or there are specific conditions that can appropriately mitigate the effects of the non-Federal entity's risk in accordance with § 200.208.
+See 41 U.S.C.
+2313.
+The Federal agency must consider all of the information available in SAM.gov with regard to the applicant and any immediate highest-level owner, predecessor (meaning, an organization that is replaced by a successor), or subsidiary, identified for that applicant in SAM.gov.
+See Public Law 112-239, National Defense Authorization Act for Fiscal Year 2013; 41 U.S.C.
+2313(d).
+The information in the system for a prior recipient of a Federal award must demonstrate a satisfactory record of administering programs or activities under Federal financial assistance or procurement awards, and integrity and business ethics.
+The Federal agency may make a Federal award to a recipient that does not fully meet these standards if it is determined that the information is not relevant to the Federal award under consideration or there are specific conditions that can appropriately mitigate the risk associated with the recipient in accordance with § 200.208.

-(b) Risk evaluation.

-(1) The Federal awarding agency must have in place a framework for evaluating the risks posed by applicants before they receive Federal awards.
-This evaluation may incorporate results of the evaluation of the applicant's eligibility or the quality of its application.
-If the Federal awarding agency determines that a Federal award will be made, special conditions that correspond to the degree of risk assessed may be applied to the Federal award.
-Criteria to be evaluated must be described in the announcement of funding opportunity described in § 200.204.
+(b) Risk Assessment.
+(1) The Federal agency must establish and maintain policies and procedures for conducting a risk assessment to evaluate the risks posed by applicants before issuing Federal awards.
+This assessment helps identify risks that may affect the advancement toward or the achievement of a project’s goals and objectives.
+Risk assessments assist Federal managers in determining appropriate resources and time to devote to project oversight and monitor recipient progress.
+This assessment may incorporate elements such as the quality of the application, award amount, risk associated with the program, cybersecurity risks, fraud risks, and impacts on local jobs and the community.
+If the Federal agency determines that the Federal award will be made, specific conditions that address the assessed risk may be implemented in the Federal award.
+The risk criteria to be evaluated must be described in the announcement of the funding opportunity described in § 200.204.

-(2) In evaluating risks posed by applicants, the Federal awarding agency may use a risk-based approach and may consider any items such as the following:
+(2) In evaluating risks posed by applicants, the Federal agency should consider the following items:

 (i) Financial stability.
-Financial stability;
+The applicant’s record of effectively managing financial risks, assets, and resources;

 (ii) Management systems and standards.
 Quality of management systems and ability to meet the management standards prescribed in this part;

 (iii) History of performance.
-The applicant's record in managing Federal awards, if it is a prior recipient of Federal awards, including timeliness of compliance with applicable reporting requirements, conformance to the terms and conditions of previous Federal awards, and if applicable, the extent to which any previously awarded amounts will be expended prior to future awards;
+The applicant's record of managing previous and current Federal awards, including compliance with reporting requirements and conformance to the terms and conditions of Federal awards, if applicable;

 (iv) Audit reports and findings.
-Reports and findings from audits performed under subpart F of this part or the reports and findings of any other available audits; and
+Reports and findings from audits performed under subpart F or the reports and findings of any other available audits, if applicable; and

 (v) Ability to effectively implement requirements.
-The applicant's ability to effectively implement statutory, regulatory, or other requirements imposed on non-Federal entities.
+The applicant's ability to effectively implement statutory, regulatory, or other requirements imposed on recipients of Federal awards.